The Beginning of the Nike Dunk Sneakers

 Nike Dunk Sky Hi Essential

 Mashups and collaborations have been done with a good number of Nike Dunk shoes and the Nike Dunk Sky Hi Essential is a perfect example of one.
-This variant brings out the feminine side of the Nike Dunk sneaker.
-It has a 2.6 inches wedge incorporated into it yet remains a sneaker that is comfy and stylish.
+This feminine version of the Nike Dunk sneaker it as cool as it can get It has a 2.6 inches wedge incorporated into it yet remains a sneaker that is comfy and stylish.
 With this, court-style and high fashion are seamlessly put together to offer something new.
 Here are some of the features on the Nike Dunk Sky Hi Essential:

 - A padded tongue and collar add more comfort.